kbvaalya/school-management/README.md

 # 🎓 School Management System

-A full-stack web application for managing school operations — including class management, student enrollment, and attendance tracking — built with **Spring Boot** on the backend and **React + Vite** on the frontend. developed by Adelia Kabylbaeva Sca-24A
+A full-stack web application for managing school operations — including class management, student enrollment, and attendance tracking — built with **Spring Boot** on the backend and **React + Vite** on the frontend. </br>
+Developed by Adelia Kabylbaeva Sca-24A

 ---